Growing Peppers Indoors – Year Round Pepper Harvests

 • Curling leaves.
 If your plants show curling leaves (like a taco shell), the lights may be too close or too strong.
 Raise the lights or reduce the power and watch for improvement.

 • White spots.
 Intense light can burn young pepper leaves.
-Watch for sun scald and adjust the light height or intensity accordingly.
+Watch for leaf scorch and adjust the light height or intensity accordingly.

 For the first 2-3 weeks, pepper plants grow very slowly.
 However, once the plants outgrow a typical 1.5″ seed cell, they will usually start to take off!